ghoulmann/raspberry_pi_gifted/gifted.md

 hereby credit Element14 for the documentation and appreciate that they've made it available to members.

-{text:soft-page-break} {draw:frame}

-{text:soft-page-break} Above is the first page of Element14's "Getting Started with your Raspberry PI - Important Instructions.
+Above is the first page of Element14's
+"Getting Started with your Raspberry PI - Important Instructions.
 It's almost certainly their 2012 intellectual property.

-{text:soft-page-break} {draw:frame}

-{text:soft-page-break} Above is the first page of Element14's "Getting Started with your Raspberry PI - Important Instructions.
+Above is the first page of Element14's
+"Getting Started with your Raspberry PI - Important Instructions.
 It's almost certainly their 2012 intellectual property.

 Connections
 -----------

-{draw:frame}

-_Raspberry Pi in pencil and colored pencil by Sabre Goldman_

 Element14 has already covered the next steps, but let's step through them: